jckron/schemas/readme.md

 * Name Tables with leading capital (e.g. 'Tables' not 'tables')
 	* This helps distinguish between Table names and Column (Cell) names
 * Column names should be Camelcase for this project, in order to remain consistenet with Schema.org field name conventions
+* Tables should be created for each unique schema
+* Do not clone, replicate or duplicate fields across tables.
+Instead use the reference ID from the table record where the field is defined.

 ### Organization
 Specific notes & information relating to the development of the Organization schema